 Just make sure that the websites that you’re collaborating with are high in quality and authority and RELEVANT to your niche.
 Otherwise, it might hinder your reputation rather than help it.

 Finally, you can also be productive when you’re not freelance writing by expanding your skillset.

 Whether you choose to invest in an offline course or utilise the MANY free resources online, trying to better yourself as a freelance writer is nothing short of admirable.

 Let’s face it: you’re never going to know everything.
-But knowledge is power in the freelancing world.
+But knowledge is power in the freelance writing world.

 If you advance your knowledge or skills to perform a particular service, you can then start charging more for it.
-And that’s how you can successfully grow your business.
+And that’s exactly how you can start making the big bucks!

 Bossing How to Stay Productive When You’re Not Freelance Writing